 The Prohibition Era

-In January 1919, the United States Congress passed the Eighteenth Amendment, which prohibited the production, transport, and sale of intoxicating liquors in the US, but not their consumption.
+In January 1919, the United States Congress passed the Eighteenth Amendment, which prohibited the production, transport, and sale of 'intoxicating liquors' in the US, but not their consumption.
 The amendment would later be legally enforced by the enactment of the Volstead Act (or the National Prohibition Act).

 By 1920, the whole country was subject to prohibition, and beer, wine, and other liquors were made illegal.
 While the act did see a lowering in alcohol consumption in the American population, bootlegging and smuggling increased.

-Twelve years later, then presidential nominee Franklin D. Roosevelt voiced his wish to repeal the 18th amendment, and indeed, in 1933, April 7, as President, he did just that.
-By signing the Cullen-Harrison Act, he took the first steps towards the enactment of the 21st amendment which would eventually repeal the 18th amendment and end Prohibition in December 1933.
+Twelve years later, then-presidential nominee Franklin D. Roosevelt voiced his wish to repeal the 18th amendment.
+On 1933, April 7, the President did as he said.
+By signing the Cullen-Harrison Act, he took the first steps toward enacting the 21st amendment which would eventually repeal the 18th amendment and end Prohibition in December 1933.

-National Beer Day was officially recognized in 2017 by both the Governor of Virginia, Terry McAuliffe and Congress.
-Later, in 2018, a House Joint Resolution 90 formally recognized the holiday in the Commonwealth of Virginia.
+National Beer Day was officially recognized in 2017 by both the Governor of Virginia, Terry McAuliffe, and Congress.
+Later, in 2018, House Joint Resolution 90 formally recognized the holiday in the Commonwealth of Virginia.

 Celebrating National Beer Day

 The best way to celebrate this holiday is by gathering friends and visiting your local bars and taverns for a few beers.

 True to its inception, the holiday is always a popular one on social media, especially Twitter, where #NationalBeerDay usually becomes a trend on April 7, with people sharing the ways that they are celebrating this day.